StackVista/stackstate-docs/README.md

 ## Supported StackState versions

-The currently supported StackState versions are:
+The versions of StackState listed below are currently supported:

 - StackState v4.3 - You are currently reading the documentation for **StackState version 4.3**.
 - StackState v4.2 - [read the 4.2 docs](https://docs.stackstate.com/v/4.2/).
 - StackState v4.1 - [read the 4.1 docs](https://docs.stackstate.com/v/4.1/).

-To find documentation for previous StackState versions, use the drop-down menu on the top left of the docs site
+For details on changes in each release and how to upgrade StackState, check the [StackState release notes and upgrade instructions](setup/upgrade-stackstate/README.md).

-For details on changes and how to upgrade your version of StackState, check the [StackState release notes and upgrade instructions](setup/upgrade-stackstate/README.md).
+To find documentation for previous StackState versions, use the drop-down menu on the top left of this page.

 ## Support and troubleshooting